ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 * 'group_policies', defined in {{Section 4.3.1 of RFC9594}}, and consistent with the format and content defined in {{Section 6.3 of I-D.ietf-ace-key-groupcomm-oscore}}.

 * 'as_uri', with value the URI of the Authorization Server associated with the Group Manager for the OSCORE group, encoded as a CBOR text string.
-Candidate group members will have to obtain an Access Token from that Authorization Server, before starting the joining process with the Group Manager to join the OSCORE group (see {{Sections 5 and 6 of I-D.ietf-ace-key-groupcomm-oscore}}).
+Candidate group members will have to obtain an access token from that Authorization Server, before starting the joining process with the Group Manager to join the OSCORE group (see {{Sections 5 and 6 of I-D.ietf-ace-key-groupcomm-oscore}}).

 ## Default Values {#default-values}